lyteword/chspurgeon-tod/volume-4/psalm-88.md

 (c) Terrific,—"suffer thy terrors."

-(d) Distracting,—"I am", etc.— *G.R.*
+(d) Distracting,—"I am", etc.— *G. R.*

 **Verse 15.** The personal sufferings of Christ for the salvation of his people.— *Sermon by Robert Hawker.* Works, Vol. 4. pg 91.

 **Verse 16.**

-1\.Good men are often tried men.
+1\.
+Good men are often tried men.

-2\.Tried men frequently misjudge the Lord's dealings.
+2\.
+Tried men frequently misjudge the Lord's dealings.

-3\.The Lord does not take them at their word, he is better than their fears.— *G.R.*
+3\.
+The Lord does not take them at their word, he is better than their fears.— *G. R.*

 **Verse 18.** The loss of friends intended to remind us of our own mortality, to wean us from earth, to lead us to more complete trust in the Lord, to chasten us for sin, and to draw us away to the great meeting place.

 **Verse 18.** The words of our text will lead us to remark that,

-1\.The happiness of life greatly depends on intimate friendships.
+1\.
+The happiness of life greatly depends on intimate friendships.

-2\.The trial of parting with intimate friends is exceedingly painful.
+2\.
+The trial of parting with intimate friends is exceedingly painful.

-3\.In this, as indeed in every affliction, the best consolation is drawn from a belief in, and meditation upon, God's governing providence.— *Joseph Lathrop,* 1845.
+3\.
+In this, as indeed in every affliction, the best consolation is drawn from a belief in, and meditation upon, God's governing providence.— *Joseph Lathrop,* 1845.